chendaniely/2021-11-02-git_basics/README.md

     - `git checkout main`: to back to main branch
     - `git switch main`, `git checkout master`: might do the same thing

+# Remotes

+- `git remote add origin <URL>`: assigns the <URL>, the name "origin"
+- `git push origin main`: pushes the main branch to the origin
+- `git pull origin main`: pull the main branch from the remote down to local